 - Carefully dry your feet and check the blisters again.
 If they’re large and it’s difficult to get your shoes on, it would be better to drain the liquid.
 Do it with a needle that has been sterilized with alcohol.
-However, it’s generally advised not to pop them; they heal better and aren’t as likely to get infected.
+It’s almost always better not to pop them: they heal better and aren’t as likely to get infected.

 - Calms pain and stinging.

 - Blisters dry up more quickly and are less bothersome the following day.

 To receive the benefits of this treatment, you only need 20 grams of aloe vera gel.
 It’s the transparent gel from the plant’s center.
 Apply it to blisters and abrasions, cover the area with a bandage, and leave it to work overnight.